wishmouse/code_demo/README.md

 var request = require('supertest')
 ```

-Follow the example in [super-duper] to write a test for your existing route `api/v1/students.

 Remember:

 1. Arrange: setup your fake data and expected results.
-2. Action: make a get request to your JSON API using supertest (request).
+1. Action: make a get request to your JSON API using supertest (request).
-2. Assert: does the repsonse match what you expect?
+1. Assert: does the repsonse match what you expect?

 Because the app is so simple at this point this will feel superfluous.
 Just get used to the practice of setting up a test.